xsollwa/remote-assist-hand/JOURNAL.md

 ---
-title: "Remote Assist Surgical Hand"
+Title: "Remote Assist Surgical Hand"
-authors: "Ruzanna Gaboyan and Philip Golczak"
+Authors: "Ruzanna Gaboyan and Philip Golczak"
-description: "For this project we are creating a robotic arm with a gripper hand which will be controlled by joystick and pneumatic haptic feedback system"
+Description: "For this project we are creating a robotic arm with a gripper hand which will be controlled by joystick and pneumatic haptic feedback system"
-created_at: "2025-05-28"
+Created_At: "2025-05-28"
 ---
 ### May 27, 2025 - 2 hours